Bi-rong/FICUS_Tutorial_SystemsBiologyEMBL-EBI_2026/README.md

 # FICUS_Tutorial_SystemsBiologyEMBL-EBI_2026
 Repository with course material for the session "From omics data to networks to mechanistic models" of the Systems Biology course EMBL-EBI 2026.

 This repository contains the assignments (incl. data sets) and slides used for the session.
 The assignments provide examples of how FICUS and the integrated methods can be used to go from omics data to dynamic logic models.
-The main github of FICUS (ADD LINK) includes extended vignettes, with more details the different variables that you can tune in the framework, so please refer to them if you're interested.
+The main github of FICUS (link will be added if repository goes public) includes extended vignettes, with more details the different variables that you can tune in the framework, so please refer to them if you're interested.

 ## Installation
 Below is a step-by-step description of how to get the tutorial up and running.
 The first part is specific to the VM environment that you can use during the course.
 If you're planning to run this tutorial on your own device, you most likely can skip the first step.